AllPurposeName/auto_twitter/README.md

 gem](https://github.com/JumpstartLab/jumpstart_auth).

 ##Usage
-Pull the repo down and make an alias to open up the file with the second argument as `ARGV[0]`,
+Pull the repo down.

+Make an alias to open up the file with the second argument as `ARGV[0]`
 ```alias tweet="ruby ~/auto_twitter/lib/tweet.rb" $1```

 Tweet from the command line!

 ![alt text](http://oi62.tinypic.com/21dq33p.jpg "A tweet from the command line")

 ##TODO